rbmanez/Prosper-IT-Consulting-Internship/README.md

 The objective of this user story was to utilize the global styles of the TravelScrapes main project so that the Calendar App will appear uniform with the rest of the site and apps.
 I also needed to refactor the vague CSS selectors associated with the styles meant only for the Calendar App since they were overriding elements from other apps.

 I succeeded with the user story by incorporating the global class styles from the static/css file with the appropriate html tags.
-I also changed the vague CSS selectors to unique class names that are responsible for and specific only to the Calendar App.
+I also changed the vague CSS selectors to unique class names that are only responsible for the Calendar App.

-##### Code snippet for the global styles used for the TravelScrapes main project and all of its apps:
+##### Code snippet of some global styles used for the TravelScrapes main project and all of its apps:
 ```css
 /* use this for all form containers */
 .appContainer{